Tools and Materials

 Cut along the lines on the wall with a drywall saw.

-Before cutting, check the hole for electrical wires.
-Typically, they are attached to studs.
+Before cutting, check for electrical wires.
+Typically, they’re attached to studs.

 Step 4: Attach Furring Strips Inside the Hole